kg4ydw/noacli/Readme.md

 xterm : (log)  [ 'xterm' , '-e' ]
 gterm : (log)  [ 'gnome-terminal', '--', 'bash', '-c']

+If your $SHELL is not one of these, a wrapper will be created, This assumes  your shell accepts '-c' to run commands on the command line.

 Note that gnome-terminal needs bash's help to continue parsing the command.

 It is also possible to use ssh as a wrapper, sending the command to an